Librarian for Humanities & Business

 Indexes journals in the disciplines of archaeology and classical studies, art, folklore, history, language and literature, literary criticism, music and performing arts, philosophy, and religion; includes over 320 full text journals; 1984 - present.

 Indexes journal articles, conference proceedings, monographs, and book reviews on Islam, the Middle East and the Muslim world.
-From the School of Oriental and African Studies in London; 1906 - present.
+From the School of Oriental and African Studies in London.
+A ProQuest database, 1906 - present.

-Indexes primarily Christian art from early apostolic times to approximately 1550 A.D.
+Indexes primarily Christian art, plus other religious and secular imagery such as Jewish and Islamic works, from early apostolic times to approximately 1550 A.D.
 Includes many photographic reproductions.

 Indexes journals, dissertations, conference papers, and selected books in sociology and related disciplines.
-A ProQuest database; 1952 - present.
+A ProQuest database; 1952 to present.

 Developed by the American Anthropological Association (AAA), AnthroSource brings 100 years of anthropological material online to scholars and the public, with current issues for 11 of the AAA's most critical peer-reviewed publications including American Anthropologist, American Ethnologist, and Cultural Anthropology.